 A bit closer to downtown Dublin, the modern Hilton Dublin Airport Hotel’s rooms sport floor-to-ceiling windows and 37-inch, flat-screen TVs.
 A hotel shuttle delivers guests to the stunning Malahide Castle and Gardens, home to a very good cafe popular with locals as well as visitors; the gardens -- featuring exotic flowers and trees collected from around the world by the castle’s previous, globe-trotting owner, are beautiful almost any time of the year.

 The well-priced Carlton Dublin Airport Hotel is one of the newest airport hotels (which means large bathrooms) and offers a fitness center and free airport shuttle.
-Also in the well-priced category: a Crowne Plaza and Bewley’s Hotel Dublin Airport.
+Also in the well-priced category: a Crowne Plaza and Clayton Hotel Dublin Airport (formerly Bewley's Hotel).

 Dublin Airport has 2 terminals.
 Terminal 1, built in 1972, is served mostly by short-haul flights, including most of Ryanair’s flights.
 It’s connected to the dramatically modern Terminal 2.
 Opened in late 2010, Terminal 2 handles mostly long-haul flights, though Aer Lingus does call Terminal 2 home for its most popular route, Dublin-London.